Skip to Content

 Gray Hair Not Taking Color

 Sometimes hair roots are resistant to color.
-If your roots are not dyed properly when you dyed your hair, it might show the grays within a week.
+If your roots are not dyed properly when you dye your hair, it might show the grays within a week.

 What to Do If Your Gray Roots Show Again After 2 Weeks of Dyeing?

-When your gray roots start showing, you will be tempted to redye your hair with the same dye you used before.
+When your gray roots start showing, you will be tempted to redye your hair.

 However, you should avoid dyeing all of your hair.
-Instead, only dye the gray roots again.
-You should use a semi-permanent hair dye in between renewing your permanent hair dye.
+Instead, only dye the gray hair roots again.
+Between permanent color appointments, use a root touch-up spray or powder, or a demi-permanent gloss to blend the grays.

-Constantly redyeing your hair with permanent dye can do significant damage to the roots of your hair.
-As a result, your hair could start to grow in a fragile state.
+Constantly redyeing your hair with permanent dye can do significant damage to the hair shaft.
+As a result, the existing hair shaft becomes brittle and prone to snapping off.

 Dyeing at Salon

 Unfortunately, one of the most common causes of gray roots reappearing is poorly applied hair dye.
 If you dye your hair yourself, there are likely stages in the application process that you are not doing perfectly.
-As a result, your root hair color may be fading faster.
+As a result, your roots may show sooner due to missed spots or uneven saturation.

 Can I Touch Up My Gray Roots Every Two Weeks?